FredBoat/Quarterdeck/README.md

 ## Versions

-The API is currently versioned as v0, which is a straight port of the existing database operations.
-The endpoints are split up by [existing entities](https://github.com/Frederikam/FredBoat/tree/dev/Database/src/main/java/fredboat/db/entity).

-The plans for v1 and future versions include:
-- proper usage of http verbs (GET, DELETE, PATCH, etc)
-- decoupling from the internal entity model, instead granular calls
-- a success/error layer
-- end-user access and authorization

-### v1 [WIP]
+### v1

-The v1 Quarterdeck docs can be found [here](https://koakuma.fredboat.com/qd/swagger-ui.html).
+##### Click [here](https://koakuma.fredboat.com/qd/swagger-ui.html) to find detailed online docs.
-It includes running test queries in the browser against a live testing deployment of Quarterdeck.
+The online documentation includes running test queries in the browser against a live staging deployment of Quarterdeck.
 If you are a developer who wants to build apps based on FredBoat's backend, please read the document [linked below](#contributing) to learn how to join our community, where you can request credentials to access our testing environment.

-### v0
+### v0 [Deprecated]

+v0 has been fully deprecated and nothing new should be built based on it.
+The v1 endpoints should fully support any existing use cases.
+If any routes are discovered to be missing please open an issue or PR.

+Since v0 and v1 endpoints can coexists in a single application, both will stay accessible for a while.
+The v0 endpoints are scheduled to be deleted from the code once our clients are past the risk of potential rollbacks to versions with v0 implementations.

+<details><summary>[Deprecated] Click me</summary>

 The existing entity endpoints are:
 - /blacklist